Pamgarh

 Pamgarh is a town in Janjgir-Champa district, Chhattisgarh, India.
 It is one of the 36 Garh of Chhattisgarh state.
 Pamgarh is on National Highway 200 National Highway 200 (India) and the Garh (fort) is visible from the road.
 Pamgarh hosts a police station.
 Nearby villages are Loharsi and Kharod which is famous for various ponds.
 Archeological items found during excavations include extended spinal cords.

 Geography

 It is located at an altitude of 288 m above MSL.

+School Education

+Pamgarh is served by several government and private schools offering primary, secondary and higher secondary education.
+Major educational institutions include: